 Divorce Is Extremely Expensive and Will Always End Up in Court

 The cost of divorce will vary depending on which attorney or firm you hire, as they set their own prices.
 The allure of a “cheap, fast divorce” can be enticing, but it is important to note that attorneys offering discount or bargain prices might not be the best option.
 If your divorce is shaping up to be a long and challenging process, it is imperative that you retain an experienced matrimonial attorney who specializes in divorce and family law litigation.

-The law firm of Brian D. Perskin & Associates has represented a great number of clients throughout the 5 boroughs and Long Island, all of which had different and unique cases.
+The law firm of Brian D. Perskin and Associates has represented a great number of clients throughout the five boroughs and Long Island, all of which had different and unique cases.
 The experienced lawyers have advocated on their client’s behalf in cases ranging from simple divorces to contested battles, child custody hearings, and even father’s rights and pre-nuptial agreements.
-Let their expertise work for you by calling (646) 791-3228 or (718) 875-7584 to schedule your consultation today!
+Let their expertise work for you by contacting us at (718) 875-7584 to schedule your consultation today!